NNS Okpabana: History

 Gallatin's missions included enforcement of all U.S. maritime laws and treaties, fisheries conservation, marine pollution response, defense readiness, and search and rescue.
 Gallatin served with the United States Coast Guard until 31 March 2014, when she was decommissioned.
 On 7 May, she was transferred to the Nigerian Navy and renamed Okpabana.

 Nigerian service

 On 19 February 2016 NNS Okpabana recaptured the pirated tanker Maximus in the Gulf of Guinea, killing one pirate and capturing six others.
+On 7 October 2020 she performed training exercises with the USS Hershel "Woody" Williams.